nithyaramakrishnan/data-shield/ts-index.md

 ```
 {"errorType":"Processing Failure","reason":"Credentials store error: StoreError('docker-credential-osxkeychain not installed or not available in PATH',)"}
 ```
-{: pre}
+{: codeblock}

 {: tsCauses}
-On MacOS, if the OSX Keychain is used in your config.json file the container converter fails.
+On macOS, if the OS X Keychain is used in your config.json file the container converter fails.

 {: tsResolve}
 To resolve the issue you can use the following steps:

-1. Disable OSX keychain on your local system.
-Go to **System preferences > iCloud** and uncheck the box for **Keychain**.
+1. Disable OS X keychain on your local system.
+Go to **System preferences > iCloud** and clear the box for **Keychain**.

 2. Delete the secret that you created.
 Be sure that you're logged in to IBM Cloud and have targeted your cluster before you run the following command.

   ```
   kubectl delete secret converter-docker-config
   ```
-  {: pre}
+  {: codeblock}

 3. In your `$HOME/.docker/config.json` file, delete the line `"credsStore": "osxkeychain"`.